 Tablet, Long Acting Tablet

 - You may take this medicine with or without food.
-Taking this medicine with food may lower your chances of getting nausea.
+Taking this medicine with food may help reduce nausea.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose:

 - Regular tablet: Skip the missed dose, and take your next dose as usual.
 Do not take extra medicine to make up for a missed dose.